BBC Programme Identifier

 A BBC Programme Identifier (PID) is an alphanumeric, persistent, unique identifier for a television or radio programme brand, a season or series, or an individual episode, used by the BBC in their web URLs, iPlayer viewers, and internal databases.

-All PIDs consist of a lower-case letter, followed by seven or more other characters which may be lower case letters, or digits.
+A PID consists of a lower-case letter, followed by seven or more other characters which may be lower-case letters, or digits.
 Vowels (a, e, i, o, u) are not used, so that offensive words cannot be generated inadvertently.
-The first letter "b" means the content reference identifier (CRID) authority is Red Bee; a "p" means that the authority is the BBC's Programme Information Pages database, (PIPs).
+If the PID begins with the letter "b", this means the content reference identifier (CRID) authority is Red Bee; an opening "p" means that the authority is the BBC's Programme Information Pages (PIPs) database.
 An "s" is used internally, for PIDs identifying partners and suppliers.
 Other sources, denoted by different opening letters, could potentially be introduced.